 Step 1: Calculate their actual calorie needs at their target weight, not their current weight.
 Feeding to current weight maintains current weight; feeding to target weight enables loss.

 Step 5: Track progress monthly.
 Weigh your dog at the same time each month.
 Safe weight loss for dogs is about 1–2% of body weight per week.
+For a 60 lb dog, that’s roughly half a pound per week.

 This article is for informational purposes only and is not a substitute for veterinary advice.
+If you’re concerned about your dog’s weight, consult your veterinarian for a personalized assessment and weight management plan.